 The standard curriculum for the Early Childhood Care and Education program is designed for the semester system.
-Students are accepted into the program each semester.
-The program generally takes 6 semesters to complete.
-To graduate, students must earn a minimum of 72 credit hours.
+Students may enter any semester.
+The program generally takes four (4) to five (5) semesters to complete.
+To graduate, students must earn a minimum of 53 credit hours.